 - An understanding of climate and climate change processes at local to global scales

-- An understanding of the policy framework in which environmental decisions are made in Australia and internationally
+- An understanding of the policy framework in which environmental decisions are made in Australia

 - Interdisciplinary problem-solving skills

 - High quality written and verbal communication skills